Monday, 5 August 2024

 who became great heroes like Odysseus and Ulysses.

-The Jewish scriptures also have an echo of this idea
+Interestingly, the Jewish scriptures have an echo of this idea

-of there having been heroes of old who were half-human-half-divine,
+of there having been half-human-half-divine heroes of old,

 and we can read about this in the strange story of the Nephilim